 Above is the room after the floor install.
 It came out amazing!

 Another thing we needed to tackle was the walk-in closet.
 Previously there was just one rod with a shelf above which did not maximize the space at all.
 We reached out to Bonnie Reich, former IDS president and owner of Symmetry Closets to see if she could help.
-She graciously said yes and supplied us with the above design.
+She graciously said yes and supplied us with the design below.

 We still had patchwork to do but the closet install was a success!
 Symmetry closets did an awesome job!